RufusJWB/crt.sh-monitor/README.md

 # crt.sh-monitor
-A monitor for crt.sh based on AWS
+A monitor for crt.sh based on AWS Lambda